Learn About Me

 CodeThis is my personal project.
 Based on the knowledge I gained in my Information Security and Assurance class, I decided to encode every cipher and cryptographic method I learned during the course.
 I believe that this hands-on practice will enable me to develop even more advanced ciphers in the future, thereby enhancing my ability to protect my data from hackers.

-CodeI am committed to solving a new LeetCode problem every day.
+CodeI am committed to solving a new LeetCode problem for a 100 days.
 This personal project focuses on developing my algorithmic thinking and deepening my understanding of data structures, which in turn continuously enhances my Python skill and fuels my growth as a developer.